Four-state Medicaid audit findings

 HHS OIG's ABA/autism audit series has reported at least $77.8M in Colorado, $56M in Indiana, $45.6M in Maine, and $18.5M in Wisconsin improper payments.

-HHS OIGIn Colorado's completed ABA report, all 100 sampled enrollee-months included at least one improper or potentially improper claim line.
+HHS OIGAcross completed Colorado, Indiana, Maine, and Wisconsin audits, every sampled enrollee-month included at least one improper or potentially improper claim line.

-HHS OIG ColoradoDoD auditors projected $81.2M in improper TRICARE ABA payments in one region, driven by missing or insufficient records supporting paid claims.
+HHS OIG audit seriesDoD auditors projected $81.2M in improper TRICARE ABA payments in one region, driven by missing or insufficient records supporting paid claims.

 DoD OIGEarly Autism Project paid $8.8M to settle allegations that ABA services billed to TRICARE and South Carolina Medicaid were misrepresented or not provided.

-U.S. DOJJoin the pre-launch cohort for ABA teams that want claims, notes, and authorizations reviewed together before payer review becomes a fire drill.
+U.S. DOJJoin the pre-launch cohort for ABA teams that want notes, treatment plans, claims, and authorizations reviewed together — before the next denial or reauth fire drill.

-HIPAA-safe · PHI stripped before AI · Built for ABA billing teams
+PHI-minimized · Notes, plans, claims, auths · Built for ABA billing and compliance teams